chiselstrike/chiselstrike/docusaurus/docs/pol.md

 conventions at this time.
 :::

-Now let's enforce a transformation on `@pii` fields.
+Now let's enforce a transformation on `pii` fields.
 Please create the file `my-backend/policies/pol.yml` like this:

 ```yaml title="my-backend/policies/pol.yml"